robertorcosta/azure-docs.pt-br/articles/search/knowledge-store-concept-intro.md

 ## <a name="how-to-create-a-knowledge-store"></a>Como criar um repositório de conhecimento

-Para criar um repositório de conhecimento, use o portal ou a versão prévia da API REST (`api-version=2019-05-06-Preview`).
+Para criar a loja de conhecimento, use o portal ou a API REST ( `api-version=2020-06-30` ).

 ### <a name="use-the-azure-portal"></a>Use o Portal do Azure